 CARS.COM — You've heard the Notorious B.I.G.-espoused philosophy of "Mo' Money, Mo' Problems."
-Well, researchers at the far-less-notorious UMTRI — the University of Michigan Transportation Research Institute — recently released a study spanning from 1984 to 2015 showing instead, "fewer cars, less driving."
+Well, researchers at the far-less-notorious UMTRI — the University of Michigan Transportation Research Institute — recently released a study spanning from 1984 to 2015 showing instead, "fewer vehicles, less driving."

 "Recent studies have shown that — per person, per driver and per household — we now have fewer light-duty vehicles, we drive each of them less, and we consume less fuel than in the past," Sivak stated at the time.
-"These trends suggest that motorization in the U.S. might have reached a peak several years ago."
+"These trends suggest that motorization in the United States. might have reached a peak several years ago."

 As for the discrepancy between record miles driven on average and car sales in America versus statistical declines, researchers note that the former figures are based on absolutes and "depend, in part, on the continuously increasing size of the United States population."
 The study's figures were calculated from data reported by the Federal Highway Administration, United States Census Bureau and other sources.

 Cars.com’s Editorial department is your source for automotive news and reviews.
 In line with Cars.com’s long-standing ethics policy, editors and reviewers don’t accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com’s advertising, sales and sponsored content departments.